ConnectProject/connect/docs/usage.md

 #### <a name="oauth-authentication-usage">OAuth Access token usage</a>

 Once you get an access token from the previous flow, you can use it to authenticate methods to send data to the Connect system.
 Just use the `access_token` in an authorization header in every request: `Authorization: Bearer $access_token`

+#### <a name="oauth-implicit-flow">OAuth Implicit Flow (not recommended)</a>

+If your application does not have a backend, you can use the OAuth implicit flow which doesn't require a secret key:
+- It is disabled by default so you first need to enable it in your application dashboard
+- To use it, the "Link with Connect" must link to the url `https://connect-project.io/authorize?client_id=[publicKey]&redirect_uri=[redirectUri]&response_type=token`
+- After the user has granted the access, the browser will redirect to `[redirectUri]#access_token=[access_token]` so your app will be able to get the access token from the URI fragment.
+- This grant is less secure than with the authorization code flow and no refresh token will be provided

 ### <a name="create-object">Create object</a>